Thrilleratplay/guix-docker/README.md

   * Create `musl-cross` Guix package and is buildable from `guix-pack-builder`
 * Create Heads PR to alter make files to test if Guix `musl-cross` exists or, if not, continue to build as it currently does.
+* create PR for date of commit in Guix docker pack.
+* create PR for docker name